 Epstein Barr Virus (EBV), Fibromyalgia (FMS) and Chronic Fatigue (CFS)

 Disclaimer: I am not a health professional.
-Please seek the advice of your doctor before you change your diet, exercise program, or any other lifestyle changes.
+Please seek the advice of your doctor before you change your diet, exercise program, or any other aspects of your lifestyle.

 My Personal Story and Diagnosis of Fibromyalgia

 I realize this kind of sounds like a migraine, but it wasn’t.
-My doctor ran several tests and found the Epstein Barr Virus (EBV) in my blood work.
-Anyone who has had Mononucleosis has the EBV.
+My doctor ran several tests and found the Epstein Barr virus (EBV) in my blood work.
+Anyone who has had mononucleosis has the EBV.
 It lies dormant at the base of the spine and can occasionally reactivate.
 However, it’s very rare for it to do so.
-I, however, had no idea I ever had Mononucleosis.
-It normally takes four to six weeks to recover from Mononucleosis.
+However, I had no idea I'd ever had mononucleosis.
+It normally takes four to six weeks to recover from mononucleosis.
 During that time, rest and liquids are essential.
 I always pushed along when I was tired, until I couldn’t push any longer.
 That is when I went to the doctor.

 Some days were better than others, but my condition slowly and progressively got worse.
-I went back to the doctor and was diagnosed with Chronic Fatigue Syndrome (CFS).
+I went back to the doctor and was diagnosed with chronic fatigue syndrome (CFS).
 I was put on intermittent FMLA (Family Medical Leave Act) to protect my only job.
 I was given shots of B-12 on a regular basis, although that did not help the pain.
 Tylenol was my doctor’s recommendation for that.
-I finally saw a Rheumatologist to rule out any joint diseases, and this doctor diagnosed me with Fibromyalgia Syndrome (FMS).
-At this point I was prescribed a narcotic for the pain and an anti-depressant.
+I finally saw a rheumatologist to rule out any joint diseases, and this doctor diagnosed me with fibromyalgia syndrome (FMS).
+At this point I was prescribed a narcotic for the pain, as well as an antidepressant.

 Signs and Symptoms